cclynes/LinearAlgebra/README.md

 ## Priorities

-After reorganization, adding robust error estimation and tolerance calculation given types and floating point operations is a major priority.
-Exploiting C++'s systems-level features to optimize FLOPS and make the library fast is the other major priority.
+After reorganization, adding robust error estimation and tolerance calculation given types and floating point operations is the priority.
+Exploiting some of C++'s systems-level features, optimizing FLOPS, and making the library fast is the other major priority.

 ## Building
 This project uses CMake as its build system.
 To build using CMake, navigate to the project directory and run the following terminal commands: